NexPlayer/Android-SDK/advanced.md

 Returns the NexALFactoryContext.

-This method is called by the `NexPlayer`™ Engine.
+This method is called by the `NexPlayer` Engine.
 This is just for native methods.
 Don’t use this method for other purposes.

 #### boolean init (Context context, String strModel, String strRenderMode, int logLevel, int colorDepth)

 Initializes `NexALFactory`.

-`NexPlayer`™ automatically detects the devices where HW codecs and H.264 Main/High profiles can be supported so there is no need to indicate any specific device model to the player.
+`NexPlayer` automatically detects the devices where HW codecs and H.264 Main/High profiles can be supported so there is no need to indicate any specific device model to the player.

 > **Warning** Although it is possible to change the device model parameter, *strModel*, it is not recommended because changing the model name may result in the H/W decoder not working properly.
 Please do NOT change the device model name in the sample code.
-Similarly, although it is possible to change the render mode parameter, *strRenderMode*, `NexPlayer`™ is only guaranteed to work properly with *strRenderMode* set to *NEX\_DEVICE\_USE\_AUTO*.
+Similarly, although it is possible to change the render mode parameter, *strRenderMode*, `NexPlayer` is only guaranteed to work properly with *strRenderMode* set to *NEX\_DEVICE\_USE\_AUTO*.
 Please do NOT change the render mode in the sample code.

 **Parameters**